lingui/js-lingui/website/docs/tutorials/react-rsc.md

 Most likely, your users will not need to change the language of the application because it will render in their preferred language (obtained from the `accept-language` header in the [middleware](#)), or with a fallback.

 To change language, redirect users to a page with the new locale in the url.
-We do not recommend [dynamic](/guides/dynamic-loading-catalogs.md)switching because server-rendered locale-dependent content would become stale.
+We do not recommend [dynamic](/guides/dynamic-loading-catalogs.md) switching because server-rendered locale-dependent content would become stale.

 ### Static Rendering Pitfall